bburns/LanguageModels/doc/report/Report.md

 Background information such as the problem domain, the project origin, and related data sets or input data is given. -->

-"Language modeling---or more specifically, history-based language modeling (as opposed to full sentence models)---is the task of predicting the next word in a text given the previous words."
-"Language modeling is the art of determining the probability of a sequence of words."

-Word prediction is the task of predicting the most likely words following the preceding text.
-This has many applications, such as suggesting the next word as text is entered, as an aid in resolving ambiguity in speech and handwriting recognition, or machine translation.
+Word prediction is the task of predicting the most likely words following the preceding text - in the literature this is known as Language modeling.
+It has many applications, such as suggesting the next word as text is entered, as an aid in resolving ambiguity in speech and handwriting recognition, and machine translation.

-The generation of a likely word given prior words goes back to Claude Shannon's work on information theory (Shannon 1948) based in part on Markov models introduced by Andrei Markov (Markov 1913) - counts of encountered word tuples are used to estimate the conditional probability of seeing a word given the prior words.
+The generation of a likely word given prior words goes back to Claude Shannon's work on information theory (Shannon 1948) based in part on Markov models introduced by Andrei Markov (Markov 1913) - counts of encountered word sequences are used to estimate the conditional probability of seeing a word given the prior words.
 These so called n-grams formed the basis of commercial word prediction software in the 1980's, eventually supplemented with similar syntax and part of speech predictions (Carlberger 1997).

 More recently, distributed representations of words have been used in recurrent neural networks (RNNs), which can better handle data sparsity and allow more of